dougwig/spec-temp/services-split.rst

 Community Impact
 ----------------

-This split was discussed at the Neutron summit and the openstack-dev mailing list.
+This split was discussed at the Neutron summit, the openstack-dev mailing list, and multiple IRC meetings.

 Alternatives
 ------------